davejacobs/mint/README.md

 IV.
 The Mint path
 -----------------

 Mint's path tells the library where to search for named templates.
 It can be useful for other things, too, especially for extensions and tools that use the library (for example, for storing config files for the `mint` command).
 The Mint path is flexible and something that you can modify, even from the command line.
-(Just export `MINT\_PATH`=`your:colon-separated-paths:here`!)
+(Just export `MINT_PATH`=`your:colon-separated-paths:here`!)

 So here's the rundown.

-When you instantiate a layout or style with a string or symbol, Mint will first search the current directory for that file or file path.
+When you name a layout or style with a string or symbol, Mint will first search the current directory for that file or file path.
 If that file does not exist, Mint will search its path in order until it finds the appropriate template.
 If no template is found, it will fall back to the default template.

 The default Mint path (in order) is: